fgieracki/SK0Sv2/README.md

 ./cmake-build-debug/SK0Sv2             # Runs
 ```

+## Dataset
+The file `data.csv` contains a sample set of data.

+In order to use your own dataset replace file `data.csv` with your data.

+The data format is compatible with the data format on `USOS`.

 ## Architecture
 Project is written in C++.
 Uses GTK for the GUI and CMake as the build system.